Key Takeaways

 If your travels mostly stay within North America and you want a reliable “set it and go” GPS tracker, Spark Nano 7 is one of the safest choices.

-I checked Spark Nano 7 on two main routes, Los Angeles - Mexico City and Denver - Seattle both of which gave the device plenty of chances to show how well it handles North American flight corridors.
-At LAX and Denver, Spark Nano 7 was impressively consistent.
-Spark Nano updated steadily, even inside thicker concrete areas where other trackers dropped accuracy or froze.
+I checked Spark Nano 7 on two main routes, Los Angeles - Mexico City and Denver - Seattle and it handled North American airports consistently well.
+At LAX and Denver, updates stayed steady even in heavier concrete areas where other trackers lost accuracy.

 - Highly reliable across North America: One of the most stable performers in the U.S., Canada, and Mexico region.